mnowotnik/mnowotnik/README.md

 ## Contact

-You can find my email either in the github profile or in my webpage.
+You can find my email either on the github profile or on my webpage.